yandex-cloud/docs/en/datalens/operations/connection/create-mysql.md

       - **Hostname**.
 Select the host name from the list of hosts available in the {{ MY }} cluster.
 You can select multiple hosts.
 If you are unable to connect to the first host, {{ datalens-short-name }} will select the next one from the list.
       - **Port**.
 Specify the {{ MY }} connection port.
 The default port is 3306.
-      - **Database name**.
+      - **Path to database**.
 Specify the name of the database to connect to.
       - **Username**.
 Specify the username for the {{ MY }} connection.
       - **Password**.
 Enter the password for the user.
       - **Cache TTL in seconds**.
 Specify the cache lifetime or leave the default value.
 The recommended value is 300 seconds (5 minutes).